Filozoff/BlogArticles/Article002/article002.md

 ### Appium Inspector

-Appium Inspector requires more work to set up but in the end, it is more convenient to use for accessibility preview and provide data in readable form.
+Appium Inspector requires more work to set up but in the end, it is more convenient to use for accessibility identifier preview and provides data in readable form.

 #### Installation

-There are several tutorials on the internet about how to install Appium Inspector, but if would like not to spend so much of your time for looking, feel free to use the one below:
+There are several tutorials on the Internet about how to install Appium Inspector, but if you would like to save some time, feel free to use the one below:

 Appium Inspector requires `npm` and Appium Server.
 The simplest way is to install it through [homebrew](https://brew.sh) by typing these commands in the terminal: